Jaguar Land Rover to build electric cars at UK plant

 The other, in Slovakia, only opened last year and is still being ramped up with other models allocated there.

-"We are making this investment because the ongoing Brexit uncertainty has left us with no choice, we had to act, for our employees and our business," JLR said.
+JLR said: "We are making this investment because the ongoing Brexit uncertainty has left us with no choice; we have had to act, for our employees and our business.

-Brexiteers have argued that the EU's biggest economy Germany, which exports hundreds of thousands of cars to Britain ever year, would do its utmost to protect that trade
+Brexiteers have argued that the EU's biggest economy, Germany, which exports hundreds of thousands of cars to Britain every year, would do its utmost to protect that trade.

-The carmaker is undergoing a turnaround designed to offer an electrified option to all of its new models from 2020 as it seeks to move away from its reliance on diesel vehicles which are being increasingly shunned by buyers.
+The car-maker is undergoing a turnaround designed to offer an electrified option to all its new models from 2020 as it seeks to move away from its reliance on diesel vehicles, which are being increasingly shunned by buyers.

-Britain's business minister Greg Clark said the government was doing all it can to meet that goal.
+Britain's business minister Greg Clark said the government is doing all it can to meet that goal.